-Update – To date “Operation Paws” has offered a better life to 20 animals.
+Update December 7, 2020 – To date VFW Auxiliary Post 3513 “Operation Paws” has offered a better life to 35 animals.
 This could not have been possible without the help of VFW 3513, our neighbors and the organizations mentioned in this report.
+PS – Frank is being neutered and will receive all of his shots today.

 Three of them have been adopted into great homes.
 This gift to them came through Fearless Kitty Rescue.